January 31, 20190 mins read

-- Arbitrary file writes with potential remote command execution, which was fixed in Bower 1.8.6, resulted from the Zip Slip vulnerabilities found in the decompress-zip dependency, an open source dependency used by Bower.
+Arbitrary file writes with potential remote command injection, which was fixed in Bower 1.8.6, resulted from the Zip Slip vulnerabilities found in the decompress-zip dependency, an open source dependency used by Bower.

 On January 1st 2019, a security researcher called skyn3t, reported to the Node.js security working group on HackerOne an arbitrary file write implemented through improper validation of symlinks resulting from the way Bower handles tar archive extraction.

 If a malicious actor were to create a specially crafted zip archive for a package that was then installed with Bower, it could result in path traversal so that files would get extracted outside the root directory that is expected to unwrap the archive.

 The following Proof of Concept (POC) originates from a security report that was disclosed by skyn3t to the Node.js security working group program on HackerOne, and shows how insecure handling of symlinks may result in arbitrary file writes.

 The archive needs to create a symlink to a directory and then land a file in that target directory, but in order to replicate this directory layout we need to hand-craft a malicious archive.

 We will start off by creating a directory for the malicious package, a default package.json file for Bower, and a symlink to /tmp: